-The School of Art, Art History, and Design provides a creative, multidisciplinary environment for students of the studio arts and the history of art.
+The School of Art and Art History provides a creative, multidisciplinary environment for students of the studio arts and the history of art.
 Established in 1936, the school is firmly grounded in the College of Liberal Arts and Sciences.
 It encourages interaction among its diverse faculty as well as collaboration with related disciplines across campus.

-lowa's art, art history, and design graduates enjoy success as practicing professional artists, professors of art history, teachers, museum directors and curators, theater designers, commercial designers, and art administrators.
+lowa's art and art history graduates enjoy success as practicing professional artists, professors of art history, teachers, museum directors and curators, theater designers, commercial designers, and art administrators.

-The School of Art, Art History, and Design's Visual Arts Building opened in fall 2016 and is identified by architectural publications as one of the best designed new buildings in the world.
-The Visual Arts Building is adjacent to the second School of Art, Art History, and Design building, Art Building West.
-Visit the School of Art, Art History, and Design website and MyUI for information about studio, office, and classroom sites
+The School of Art and Art History's Visual Arts Building opened in fall 2016 and is identified by architectural publications as one of the best designed new buildings in the world.
+The Visual Arts Building is adjacent to the second School of Art and Art History building, Art Building West.
+Visit the School of Art and Art History website and MyUI for information about studio, office, and classroom sites.